-E-6.
 Support environmental education as a means of reducing the amount of pollutants entering area streams and creeks.

-Encourage local community involvement in efforts to educate area residents about topics such as the proper use of lawn fertilizers and pesticides, disposal of leaves, grass clippings, and yard debris, storm drain marking, and Adopt-A-Stream programs.
-Vigorous enforcement of existing water quality regulations by the appropriate local and State agencies is also vitally important.
+Encourage local community involvement in efforts to educate area residents about topics such as the proper use of lawn fertilizers and pesticides, disposal of leaves, grass clippings, and yard debris, storm drain marking and Adopt-A-Stream programs.